chshzh/memfault-nrf7002dk/README.md

 **Manual Collection (Button 1 short press):**
 - Press Button 1 to collect nRF70 FW stats and upload to Memfault
-- The hex blob is printed to console for verification
 - Data uploads during the next `memfault_zephyr_port_post_data()` call

 **Programmatic Collection:**